 PUZZLES: Ravensburger and Springbok

 I was talking to my friend Jenn at the beginning of the summer, and she shared with me how she was committing to being more intentional about how she spent her time.
-No more Netflix binges or just spending hours watching TV each night of the summer.
+She told me that she decided to Learn More About Eatel and their video on demand service since she loves watching movies, but she wouldn’t sit in front of the tv all night, every night anymore.
 She would ask more of herself than that.

 I started thinking about it.
 How often do we just eat dinner and then plop on the couch for the rest of the night watching hours of TV until one of us falls asleep?